jona-sassenhagen/markdown_beamerposter/poster.md

-**Approach 2:** Regression coefficients from second level (cloze on phonemic encoding residual) encoding indicate at the beginning of words, the phonemic model fits less well for predictable compared to unpredictable words.
-(MEG \& EEG; only MEG shown)
+**Approach 2:** Regression coefficients from second level (cloze on phonemic encoding residual) encoding indicate at the beginning of words (~180ms), the phonemic model fits less well for predictable compared to unpredictable words.
+(MEG \& EEG; only MEG shown, EEG is highly similar)

 \vspace{-.575cm}